2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: S, DT, OL

 Not many teams needed a defensive player more than the Bengals.
-Stewart immediately assumes a starting role next to Trey Hendrickson.
-He as viewed as the next Kyle Hamilton — who is already an elite safety in the game.
+Stewart immediately assumes a starting role opposite of Trey Hendrickson.
+He is viewed as an athletic freak who broke the NFL Combine.

 Pick 18, Seattle Seahawks – G Grey Zabel